Adolescents and Adult Psychotherapist

 And, you excessively respond to the needs of others and neglect yourself.

 Then, you might benefit from counseling.
 I draw from an Attachment perspective and help you figure out how your own unconscious might be pulling you away from what you really want.
-In combination with Cognitive Behavioral Therapy, I also work with Emotionally Focus Therapy (EFT) and Imago.
+Therefore, in combination with Cognitive Behavioral Therapy, I also work with Emotionally Focus Therapy (EFT) and Imago.
 I can help you figure out how you might be getting in your own way.

 With couples, I engage not only on communications skills, but also help them in their individual journeys.
 So, they can be more present and whole themselves while in the relationship.
 My client is you (each of you) and the relationship.
 The journey to connection is going be different for every couple.
 Some couples will find their way through this process and into connection within a few months.

 For others it can take longer and include individual therapy for one or both partners.
 Then, the 3 of us embark on a relational journey.
 Where I provide insight, guidance, and the compassion needed for intra-psychic healing while repairing and rebuilding the connection between the two of you.

 - Imago Therapy & Gottman

 - Mindfulness Stress Reduction

 - Psychodynamic Therapy (the deeper meaning and understanding of the effect of patterns and history on current life)

 - Greater Washington Society for Clinical Social Workers